Man admits hate crime after setting fire outside Seattle bar

-SEATTLE (AP) — A 25-year-old man faces up to 10 years in prison after pleading guilty to a federal hate crime for setting a fire outside a Seattle nightclub.
+SEATTLE — A 25-year-old man faces up to 10 years in prison after pleading guilty to a federal hate crime for setting a fire outside a Seattle nightclub.

-Kalvinn Garcia, of Sedro Woolley, was arrested minutes after setting fire to the contents of a dumpster in an alley directly behind the Queer/Bar club in the Capitol Hill neighborhood on Feb.
+Kalvinn Garcia, of Sedro-Woolley, was arrested minutes after setting fire to the contents of a dumpster in an alley directly behind the Queer/Bar club in the Capitol Hill neighborhood on Feb.
 24, 2020.

 According to prosecutors, he told police it angered him to see a sign that said “Queer.”
 He later said he intended to try to trap and hurt people inside.